 The conference concluded with the opportunity for the audience to direct their questions to a panel of the speakers.
 Not only was the conference content extremely interesting, but it also afforded a good opportunity for networking and forging new alliances.

 In December last year, Dr. Eileen Barker gave a presentation at the university of Graz, Austria.
-My wife Gaby and I, with our eldest son Dominic (currently working on his PhD at the Department of religious studies at Vienna University) met Eileen in Vienna for dinner.
+My wife Gaby and I, met Eileen in Vienna for dinner.
 I then decided to drive her to Graz, so that we could have an opportunity to talk.

 Dr. Barker had many questions, especially about my work with FOREF Europe.
 However, her real interest was the current state of the Unification Church (FFWPU) after the schisms.
 She was particularly fascinated by the fact, that in Austria – 40 years after our the federal government stripped us of our official status in 1974 – we could finally be registered as an official community of faith.
 (June 2015).

 I am not certain, but it did cross my mind, that this story gave her the idea for the theme of Saturday’s INFORM Seminar…

 Eileen’s credentials include FAcSS, FBA, OBE and Professor Emeritus at the London School of Economic.
 For the past four decades, she has studied minority religions and social reactions to them.
 In 1988 she founded INFORM in order to provide information that is as reliable, balanced, contextualized and up-to-date as possible.
 She has over 350 scholarly publications to her name and is editor of the Rutledge/INFORM series of edited volumes on various issues related to minority religions.

 However, for Unificationists Eileen Barker is best known as the author of the book that has definitely impacted the public perception of the Unification community more than any other scholarly publication in 20th century Europe: “The Making of a Moonie”.